 Parent/Teacher/Student Conferences will be held in November and February.
 During your scheduled conference appointment, you will reflect on your child’s academic and social strengths and areas in need of improvement.
 Much of the meeting will be spent planning how to meet your child’s social and academic needs for the following trimester both at school and at home.
 Progress reports will be sent home in your child’s Monday Folder in the middle of each trimester or at the request of a parent/guardian.
 You may, at any time, request a conference with your child’s teacher to ask questions and/or address concerns.

-Title: Curriculum Coach Hometown: Fort Bragg, CA Education: CSUS: BA in Liberal Studies; CSUS: Clear Credential HQT – Language Arts and History Interests and Hobbies: Yoga, reading, and Legos
+Title: Vice Principal Hometown: Fort Bragg, CA Education: CSUS: BA in Liberal Studies; CSUS: Clear Credential HQT – Language Arts and History Interests and Hobbies: Yoga, reading, and Legos

 Title: K-1st Teacher Hometown: Sacramento, CA Education: BA in Criminology; TEFL Certificate; Preliminary California Multiple Subject Teaching Credential Interests and Hobbies: Running, dogs, social justice, teaching, and learning

-Title: 3rd and 5th-8th Grade Math Teacher Hometown: Bakersfield, CA Education: CSU Bakersfield: BA in Liberal Studies with a Minor in Theater; Preliminary California Multiple Subject Teaching Credential Interests and Hobbies: Musical Theater, salsa dancing, and karaoke!
+Title: 2nd/3rd Grade Teacher Hometown: Bakersfield, CA Education: CSU Bakersfield: BA in Liberal Studies with a Minor in Theater; Preliminary California Multiple Subject Teaching Credential Interests and Hobbies: Musical Theater, salsa dancing, and karaoke!

 Title: 4th Grade Teacher Hometown: Los Angeles, CA Education: CSUS: BA in Psychology; SCOE - Credential Interests and Hobbies: Jogging by the river, painting, and exploring Sacramento